Welcome to this independent, fad-free and no-nonsense website.

 Look out for the links and resources marked X throughout the website if you are a (prospective) student teacher.

-X The English Alphabet Code - comprehensive chart designed for student teachers but suitable for anyone wanting a visual resource to learn about the Code and an outline of synthetic phonics teaching (see chart's side bar)
+X The English Alphabet Code - a comprehensive chart designed for student teachers but suitable for anyone wanting a visual resource to learn about the Code and an outline of synthetic phonics teaching (see chart's side bar) Includes the International Phonetic Alphabet (IPA) symbols.

 X Ruth Miskin looks at what schools need to do to ensure children both learn to read and keep reading